david

 Physical dependence is when the body comes to need a drug to function normally.
 If it's not taken, unpleasant withdrawal symptoms occur.
 The only way to avoid this is to take more drug(s).

-Psychological dependence is when an individual comes to rely on a drug to supply
+Psychological dependence is when an individual comes to rely on a drug to supply good feelings -

 This is not just a casual desire; it's a powerful compulsion.